-that the Reform Democrats kept inely concerned with the improve-their commitment to the panel to ment of our judicial process can their commitment to the panel to endorse only those candidates the panel approved.
-As it became clear, no such commitment had been se cured from the regulars.
-It would therefore be less than fair to condemn them for not following: a similar coursé.
+that the Reform Democrats kept | inely concerned with the improvetheir commitment to the panel to endorse only those candidates the panel approved.
+As it became clear, no such commitment had been secured from the regulars.
+It would therefore be less than fair to condemn them for not following: a similar course.

-Yet, can they not be faulted for not having initiated a panel of their own or joined in the committheir own or joined in the commit-ment to the one formed under the wing of the Reformers?
-The com-monly understood purpose of such panels being to take the judiciary out of political hands, the inference is that the Regular Democrats had no wish to do so.
-The fact is that deals for the judicial plums were made before the Democratic Judimade before the Democratic Judicial Nominating Convention which only ratified a foregone conclusion among those in the political know, as far as the contested vacancies were concerned.
+Yet, can they not be faulted for not having initiated a panel of their own or joined in the commit-ment to the one formed under the wing of the Reformers?
+The commonly understood purpose of such panels being to take the judiciary out of political hands, the inference is that the Regular Democrats had no wish to do so.
+The fact is that deals for the judicial plums were made before the Democratic Judi-cial Nominating Convention which only ratified a foregone conclusion among those in the political know, as far as the contested vacancies were concerned.

-The numerical division of votes among the delegates to the Demoamong the delegates to the Demo-cratic Judicial Nominsting Con-vention strictly on intra-party po-litical lines, Regulars v.
-Reform-ers, made it obvious that the Reformers' effort to change the course of judicial power politics on the state Supreme Court level was hopeless, at least this time around.
+The numerical division of votes among the delegates to the Demo-cratic Judicial Nominating Convention strictly on intra-party political lines, Regulars v.
+Reformers, made it obvious that the Reformers' effort to change the course of judicial power politics on the state Supreme Court level was hopeless, at least this time around.